arukarl/offworld-gym/README.md

 - [ ] Dependencies are not optimized
-- [ ] Critic and actor neural nets are not optimal
+- [ ] Critic and actor neural nets might be not optimal
 - [x] Avg reward and steps metrics
+- [x] Replay buffer state can be stored and loaded from a file
+- [x] 50k sim steps stored in buffer file :+1:
-- [x] Tensorboard
+- [x] Tensorboard for logs
 - [x] Model intermediate state is saved :+1:
 - [x] 3D visualisation works :tada:
 ### Tested on hardware specs